Wolston Farmhouse - National Trust Volunteer Program

 Education Program Support Volunteers assist the Education Officer in delivering Wolston Farmhouse’s schools program.
 The team conducts tailored educational programs about the site’s history to a diverse range of students and educative groups.

 The person who undertakes this role should be receptive to working with children, be friendly and engaging, and be able to work independently and in a team environment.
-Volunteers in this role may also serve as Property Tour Guides.
+This is fun and enjoyable role.
+You may like to view the short video of a school excursion in action on our Wolston Farmhouse Education webpage to see what a wonderful experience this is.

 WHAT ARE THE TASKS?